maxxokk/MTRX_FINAL_PROJECT/README.md

 # MTRX_FINAL_PROJECT  Team "Letron Games"
 ## Project Details:
 The C Lab assignment is comprised of creating a carnival game.
-Our team decided on a shoots and hoop game similar to the basketball.the project consists of 4 modules which are  LIDAR, Flex potentiometer , LDR sensor and ........
+Our team decided on a shoots and hoop game similar to the basketball.the project consists of 4 modules which are  LIDAR, Flex potentiometer , LDR sensor and Scoreboard module

 ## Group Members
-- Max
+- Max O'Keefe (520453711)
 - Nadeesha Perera (510585347)
 - Tom Bray (510426888)
-- Marco Jara
+- Marco Jara (460328865)

 ## Roles & Responsibilities
 ### Max: